-Where the investigation results in a finding that bullying has occurred, notification will be provided to the parent or legal guardian of a victim of bullying and the parent or legal guardian of a perpetrator of the bullying.
+Where the investigation results in a finding that bullying has occurred, notification will be provided to the parent or legal guardian of a victim of bullying and the parent or legal quardian of a perpetrator of the bullying.
 Each school shall document any prohibited incident that is reported and shall document all verified incidents of bullying and the resulting consequences, including discipline and referrals.
-The Superintendent shall provide a report of all verified incidents of bullying and the resulting consequences, including discipline and referrals.
 The Superintendent shall provide a report of all verified incidents of bullying and the resulting consequences, including discipline and referrals, to the Board of Education on an annual basis.
-The Superintendent is the school official responsible for ensuring that this
+The Superintendent is the school official responsible for ensuring that this policy is implemented.